 The Learn-Design-Do-Reflect Cycle is a tool used in the NEA Teacher Leadership Institute to support the development of teacher leadership.
 The following descriptors will help you understand your participation in each step of the process.

-- Learn: Delve into resources; explore the needs of your school, district or state; and self-assess in order to gain a deep understanding of research, best practice, the needs of your educational setting, and your own professional learning needs. - Design: Design an action plan that addresses at least one of the needs of your school, district, or state.
+Learn: Delve into resources; explore the needs of your school, district, or state; and self-assess in order to gain a deep understanding of research, best practice, the needs of your educational setting, and your own professional learning needs.